oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 ### <a id="ControlInformationcountodatacount" href="#ControlInformationcountodatacount">4.6.4 Control Information: `count` (`odata.count`)</a>

-The `count` control information occurs only in responses and can annotate any collection, see [OData-Protocol, section "System Query Option `$count`"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#SystemQueryOptioncount).
+The `count` control information occurs only in responses and can annotate any collection, see [OData-Protocol, section 11.2.6.5](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#SystemQueryOptioncount).
 Its value is an
 `Edm.Int64` value corresponding to the total count of members in the collection represented by the request.